tunein/engineering/software_bands.md

 * You preach and live continuous improvement.
 You set goals, diagnose how we're performing and identify opportunities for growth/changes.
 * You make strategic decisions that have an impact on TuneIn Eng/Org.
 You facilitate the execution of those decisions with the help of managers + key technical stakeholders.
 * People see you as reliable and credible across the organization.
 You are a trusted partner; you are conscientious and do the right thing.
 You cultivate these same behaviors in your teams.
 * You live and preach TuneIn's core values, always growing and succeeding as a team, measuring what truly matters.
+* You act and make decisions keeping the bigger team goals 1st.
+For TuneIn, Product+Engineering, Engineering, then your team(s).
+You contribute your time and energy helping the bigger teams succeed.

 <a name="unlimited"></a>
 ## Unlimited (band 7)